 3. Does not infringe any copyrights

-4. Does not invade right of privacy or publicity
+4. Does not invade the dual rights of privacy or publicity

 5. Not libelous or obscene